xiangshiyin/python-for-kids/2023-2024/2024-04-13/README.md

 * slides [[link](https://docs.google.com/presentation/d/1V3UgsJ_vXLN_qYO2Xe-VDvUkvW_6z8zKf4HqK8BzfAQ/edit?usp=sharing)]

 # Coding Practice
 * Check [this online tutorial](https://www.geeksforgeeks.org/removing-stop-words-nltk-python/), see if you could figure out a way to remove the stopwords from the corpus of the Harry Potter book so that you could get a ranking of the frequency of the "meaningful" words.
+Think about how you could integrate this logic into [the code we built together](./word_count.py).
 * Follow [the instructions above](#install-git) to install git (get ready for the class next week)